studiopress/genesis-author-pro/readme.txt

 In addition to the custom book data, there are three taxonomies created: "Author," "Series," and "Tags."
 These allow you and your site visitors to sort and organize the books in your library.

-The Genesis Author Pro Featured Book widget will allow you to select a book from the library and feature it in any widgeted area of your website.
+The Osom Author Pro Featured Book widget will allow you to select a book from the library and feature it in any widgeted area of your website.

 Optional output from the widget includes: